PGComai/Credit_Risk_Analysis/README.md

 The assignment did not require the data to be scaled before model training, but I found that doing so improved the performance of most of the models.
 I show results for both scaled and unscaled data.

+The assignment also asks that images be shown in the readme, but I think these charts look a lot nicer and are easier to read.
+The images (screenshots of model results) will still be available in the 'images' folder.

 ## Results

 ### Interpreting Precision and Recall